guydav/academic-kickstart/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Cognitive representations of goals and tasks
+- Human goal representation and generation
-- Generating human-like goals for artificial agents
+- Generating and inferring human-like goals with artificial agents
-- Cognitive modeling using neural networks
+- Compuational cognitive science
+- Large Language Models' intent inference from ambiguous inputs

 # Education to show in About widget
 education: